artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 ## Sacrifices

-The Greeks believed that the gods enjoyed and demanded animal sacrifices and libations:
+The Greeks believed their gods enjoyed and demanded sacrifices:

 > "I [Zeus] honor sacred Ilium most with my immortal heart:
 > Priam and men of Priam who hurls the strong ash spear.